andrew3203/CovidSimulation/README.md

     or if ypu do not wont to see the logs use
 `python manage.py runserver 9000 >> log.log 2>&1`

-    5. All logs look up in file log.lo
+    5. All logs look up in file log.log
 --------

 ###  If you want to look to the working version go to [Cite](https://covid-simulation.herokuapp.com "Cite").